acequia-package/acequia/docs/source/index.rst

 Introduction
 ============
-Acequia is a python package for wrangling groundwater head data.
+Acequia is a python package for
+groundwater head data.